yodax/homeassistant-greenchoice/README.md

 [![release][release-badge]][release-url]
 ![downloads][downloads-badge]

-This is a Home Assistant custom component that connects to the Greenchoice API to retrieve current usage data (daily meter data).
+This is a Home Assistant custom component that connects to the Greenchoice API to retrieve current usage and pricing data.
+The integration refreshes every hour and provides both daily meter readings and hourly energy statistics for use in the Energy dashboard.

-The integration will check every hour if a new reading can be retrieved but Greenchoice practically only gives us one reading a day over this API.
-The reading is also delayed by 1 or 2 days (this seems to vary).
-The sensors will give you the date of the reading as an attribute.

 ## Installation